 We have helped lots of people to claim car accident abroad compensation.
 If you have been injured in a road traffic accident, launching a claim is much easier nowadays since the 4thEU Motor Directive 2003, which means all European vehicles are registered on a central database.
 This makes it a lot easier for the perpetrator to be found.
 If the individual cannot be traced, you may still be eligible for compensation via the Motor Insurers’ Bureau.

-There are so many different types of accidents that happen abroad and result in holiday compensation claims.
+There are so many different types of accidents that happen abroad and result in holiday accident claims being made.
 Some examples include:

 - Motorcycle accidents